spawlaczyk/Fullstack-final-project/README.md

 # Local
 App runs on localhost:3000/.

-yarn start in the main directory.
+yarn start in the main directory and npx nodemon server.js in backend folder.